xXMacMillanXx/local-media-provider/readme.md

 ## What currently works

  - videos can be played (only HTML video tag / browser supported formats)
+ - audio can be played (only HTML audio tag / browser supported formats)
+ - images can be viewed (only HTML img tag / browser supported formats)
  - files and folders are listed in the sidebar (only web supported formats)
  - sidebar can be filtered / searched with the topbar